Jacqueline Kennedy Onassis School: Predecessor schools

 Before the school was established in 2004, ABT had twice attempted to train dancers for the company, but those efforts did not result in creation of a formal dance academy.
 From 1952 to 1980, the American Ballet Theater School conducted classes with leading dancers, In 1967, a scholarship class was established, consisting of advanced students trained for the corps de ballet.
 This was abandoned by Mikhail Baryshnikov in 1982 after he became artistic director.
-In 1988 he started the School of Classical Ballet, with the aim of it evolving into a European-style ballet academy.
-The school folded for lack of funds after he left the ABT in 1989.
+In 1988, he started the School of Classical Ballet, with the aim of it evolving into a European-style ballet academy.
+The school closed for lack of funds after he left the ABT in 1989.

 Education and training

-Due to ABT's vast repertoire, JKO's training curriculum aims to provide its students the ability to adapt to all styles and techniques of dance.
-The training curriculum combines elements from the classic French, Russian, and Italian styles of training, and it encompasses classical ballet technique, pointe, partnering, character, modern technique, variations and pilates.
-Students also participate in the "JKO Wellness Lecture Series", which educates the dancers on topics such as Nutrition, Women's Health, Stress Management, Strength Training, Resume Writing and Career Preparation.
-Each spring all ABT JKO students perform in 1 annual performance of ABT repertory and original choreography created by the faculty.
+Due to ABT's vast repertoire, the school's training curriculum aims to provide its students the ability to adapt to all styles and techniques of dance.
+The training curriculum combines elements from the classic French, Russian, and Italian styles of training, and it encompasses classical-ballet technique, pointe technique, partnering, character, modern technique, variations and pilates.
+Students also participate in the "JKO Wellness Lecture Series", which educates the dancers on topics, including nutrition, women's health, stress management, strength training, resume writing and career preparation.

+Each spring, all ABT/JKO School students perform in one annual performance of ABT repertory and original choreography created by the faculty.
 Select students are chosen for other various performances throughout the year and are also given the opportunity to perform in ABT's production of The Nutcracker.

 Studio Company

-ABT Studio Company, formerly known as ABT II, is a small company of 12 young dancers, ranging from ages 16 to 20, handpicked by ABT.
-It is currently an extension of the ABT JKO school.
+ABT Studio Company, formerly known as ABT II, is a small company of twelve young dancers, ranging from ages 16 to 20, handpicked by ABT.
+It is an extension of the ABT JKO school.
 These dancers are trained in the program to join ABT's main company or other leading professional companies, and the program is described by ABT as "a bridge between ballet training and professional performance".
 While the dancers study intensively and learn the company repertoire, they also gain various performance experiences via cultural exchanges, regional touring, and residencies.
-All of the dancers learn Alexei Ratmansky's The Nutcracker, and a select group are chosen to perform the ballet when the company holds performances at Brooklyn Academy of Music.
+All of the dancers learn Alexei Ratmansky's The Nutcracker, and a select group are chosen to perform the ballet when the company holds performances at the Brooklyn Academy of Music.